wpennell/community-tools/community.md

 - Build a Reputation
 - Living Documentation

-Github
+GIT & Github
 ======
 - git is a distributed revision control system.  git-scm.com
 - GitHub github.com is a web-based hosting service for projects that use the Git revision control system.

-- A distributed computer system consists of multiple software components that are on multiple computers, but run as a single system.

 - download and install git git-scm.com/download
-- Crate a login on GitHub (requires ssh key)
+- Create a login on GitHub (requires ssh key)
 - Create a local git repository
 - Push the local git repository to GitHub and share it
-- Pull any repository you are interested in adding to
+- Pull any repository you are interested in developing
 - Work on your local copy from either your desktop or the web
 - Push when you are ready

 Blogs / Google Reader
 =====================
+-

 Google Groups
 =============